 How To Make Layered Overnight Salad

-Okay, this is so easy and good you will wonder why you have never made this before! 🙂 Here are the steps to make this easy layered salad:
+Okay, this is so easy and good you will wonder why you have never made this before! 🙂 Here are the steps to make this easy layered green salad:

 Prep And Assemble Your Ingredients